SamueleGiraudo/Calimba/Help.md

 fontsize: 10 pt
 ---

+WARNING: This page is completely out of date.
+A new updated version is planned in the medium/long term (August 2023).

 This page describes the way to build programs in the Calimba language.
 This is the official documentation of the language.